A couple of years ago my younger sister came up with this recipe for tomato garlic butter and she hit the spot.

 tomato garlic butter

-This recipe will make enough for a barbecue party and can be easily halved or quartered.
-Or make the full recipe and freeze leftovers.
+This recipe can be easily halved or quartered or make the full recipe and freeze leftovers.
 Make this a few hours in advance and let rest so it will develop more flavor.

 I like to substitute 2 tablespoons of butter with margarine, you won’t taste it but it makes the tomato garlic butter softer and spreadable even if I forgot to remove it from the refrigerator in time.